 The measure was kept out of the annual national defense spending authorization bill, but it’s probable that it could be included as an amendment in this year’s “must pass” legislation.
 NASF has been discussing PFAS and fume suppressants matters with the Department of Defense and others.

-A copy of the bill is available here.
+here.
 The Policy Group will continue to monitor this legislation, provide information to congressional staff, and work with industry partners to oppose passage of the legislation.

-If you have any questions or would like additional information on this legislation, please contact Christian Richter with NASF at [email protected].
+If you have any questions or would like additional information on this legislation, please contact Christian Richter with NASF at

 EPA recently published in the Federal Register a proposed regulation that would require certain facilities to prepare a Facility Response Plan (FRP) regarding how it would handle a “worst case discharge” of hazardous substances that could pose a threat to navigable waters, adjoining shorelines or exclusive economic zones.